OrenKarmi/HotKeys/README.md

 # Memory Impact:
 The script creates and writes to a sorted set on the database, storing the key names and the number of times accessed.
 The memory impact is <avg key name size> * <number of keys accessed>
 #Performance impact:
-The script updates the sorted set for all CRUD operations, impacting the shard CPU where the sorted set is stored (possibly making it a hotkey too).
+The script updates the sorted set named "hotkeys" for all CRUD operations, impacting the shard CPU where the sorted set is updated (possibly making it a hotkey too).
 The script sleeps between events tracked to reduce the CPU impact.

 # Usage:
 Usage: python3 hotkeys.py -h <host> -p <port> [-l] [-t <time>] [-T <interval>] [-H | -help | help | ?]